Meeting of hearts and minds in Manila

 Prof. Manson Fok, put the forum’s impact in context, noting, “Last year we held the first Sino Asia-Pacific meeting in Manila.
 We have had many follow ups.
-One of them was with a Gusi Peace laureate, former Portuguese president Eanes.
+One of them was former Portuguese president Eanes.
 He invited us to Portugal and we brought a team of doctors from China, including members from the National Healthcare and Family Planning Commission to meet up with all of the delegates from Portuguese speaking countries.
 This included meeting the health ministers of Portugal, Mozambique, and Guinea-Bissau.
 There were a lot of important discussions and further collaborations that came out of that.”

 Prof. Fok further remarked that, “Another laureate from last year we worked with was the honorable H.E.
 Hun Many, son of Cambodia Prime Minister Hun Sen. We were able to visit and spend some time there visiting hospitals.
 We went to the orphanages and the outreach clinics and saw first hand what the Cambodian government has done to look after the underprivileged citizens.”